 Where to Skate: Roller Rinks

 There were few enough year-round indoor rollerskating rinks in the city even when inline skating was at its peak, and unfortunately, due to a variety of factors — but often involving real estate values — almost all closed during the 2005-07 period.
+As of summer 2024, there seems to be only one regular indoor skating rink in the city, the new Xanadu rink in Brooklyn.

 There are, however, at least three covered but seasonal rinks in parks within the city limits.
 Also, some neighborhood organizations may arrange regular skating sessions at gymnasiums during the colder months.